Non-Disclosure Agreements for Small Businesses

 What Is a Non-Disclosure Agreement?

-- Breaking an NDA is a breach of contract and could leave the party liable for damages.
+Breaking an NDA is a breach of contract and leaves the wrongdoer liable for damages.

 Understanding Non-Disclosure Agreements